Walkthrough: Setting a property value on a server using a component template

 When we run against target it will create instance of that property class and set that property accordingly, later used in remediation.

 You could have multiple commands/persists.
-The persist bit should handle the creating of a property instance for the server and setting it as the value for the property in the server class (i think, we’ll see).
+The persist bit should handle the creation of a property instance for the server and setting it as the value for the property in the server class (i think, we’ll see).

 the server class links to the custom class (eg remediation properties) and the value on the server is set to the instance we are modifying in the persist then it should all work